oribraun/myWorkspace/projects/dynamic-labeling-room/README.md

-    listHeader?: string; // header for the list listHeaderFixed?: boolean; // mark list header as fixed listItemDefaultHeader?: string; // when isList is true this will be the default name presented for item in list listObjIndex?: number; // this will be the block index from (dsProjectRoomObj) to present as header when filled listFirstItemIndex?: number; // this will be the first field index in listObjIndex(the selected block index) to present as header when filled listSecondItemIndex?: number; // this will be the second field index in listObjIndex(the selected block index) to present as header when filled
+    listHeader?: string; // header for the list listHeaderFixed?: boolean; // mark list header as fixed listItemDefaultHeader?: string; // when isList is true this will be the default name presented for item in list listBlockIndex?: number; // this will be the block index from (dsProjectRoomObj) to present as header when filled listBlockFieldFirstIndex?: number; // this will be the first field index in listBlockIndex(the selected block index) to present as header when filled listBlockFieldSecondIndex?: number; // this will be the second field index in listBlockIndex(the selected block index) to present as header when filled

 }

 class DsProjectRooomListObj {